 - Pressure on the skin from things like tight, restrictive clothing

 - Different types of airborne allergens (dust or dry mold)

 How do you treat hives?

 Dr. Hsu says blood and skin tests may be necessary to determine what you’re allergic to and, in turn, what may be causing your hives.
-Generally speaking, hives alone aren’t dangerous, and they can usually be treated with over-the-counter antihistamines such as Benadryl.
+Generally speaking, hives alone aren’t dangerous, and they can usually be treated with over-the-counter antihistamines.
 However, if hives present as part of systemic allergic reaction, seek immediate medical attention.
 More severe cases of hives or those that are idiopathic require a second line of defense with prescription medications.